danpros/htmly/README.md

 content/static/about/me.md
 ````

-This will create the following URL: `www.yourblog.com/about/me`.
+This will create the URL:
+`www.yourblog.com/about/me`

 Content Title
 -------------